GalAmitai/NR/README.md

 * [Setup](#setup)

 ## General info
-This project is simple NestJS & React App.
+This project is simple Nodejs Express & React App.
 You can filter products, add to watch list and show watch list.
 - due to lack of time, the server is simple and return only data, all the logic made on client side. (filters)